kevinchu-mexiporc/Intro-to-IM/Feb15/README.md

 ````
 ### Problems and Challenges
 I overcame a challenge from last assignment, which is to figure out how to reset the translate function back to (0,0) and assign a new spot I want it to be.
 However, I still ran into other problems in this assignment.
 I am a bit confused of the generation of randomness in the program.
 The random number it produced does not seem that random to me but just select a random number at first and stick to that number instead of regenerate it.
+I kind of just get alone with it this time since the proble did not really bother me that much but just did not allow me to do the ideal thing i was imagining in my head.